Finding the Best Places to Retire Since 2006!

 Contrary to popular belief, more than a handful of people live in Wyoming.
 In fact, 4,700 people live in just Buffalo alone.
 This quaint, high-altitude community is often called the "Mayberry of the West" and is tucked along Clear Creek at the foot of the rugged Big Horn Mountains in the northcentral section of the state.
 It is also not far from the "Hole in the Wall" where outlaws Butch Cassidy and the Sundance Kid hid from law enforcement.

 The cost of living is 13% above the national average, and the median home price is $245,000.
 Buffalo has grown by 40% within the last 10 to 20 years, and 48% of residents are age 45 or better.
 The crime rate is below the national average.
 Racial diversity is minimal, and when it comes to politics, attitudes lean very much to the right.

 Buffalo is along Interstate 25, and tourists wander in on their way to Yellowstone National Park, which is 135 miles to the west.
 Overall, though, this is a quiet place where not much happens after sunset.
 Neighbors know each other.
 Cars stop for jaywalking pedestrians.
 Men wear cowboy hats.
 Vehicles are mostly pick ups and SUVs.
 People are friendly, but they have a strong streak of individualism.
 Many folks live outside of town limits.

 Buffalo's greatest claim to fame is the historic Occidental Hotel, named by National Geographic as one of the top 129 hotels in North America.
 Built in the late-1800s, the Occidental is not only a hotel but a mini museum, a saloon and a fine dining establishment.
 It has hosted such notables as President Herbert Hoover, Calamity Jane and Buffalo Bill Cody.
 The creaking wooden floors, mounted dead animal heads and antique furniture are right out of a Hollywood movie.
-Locals say that sometimes late at night, when the air is still and the moon is full, old tyme player piano music wafts from an unknown room upstairs.
+Locals say that sometimes late at night, when the air is still and the moon is full, music from an old tyme player piano wafts from an unknown room upstairs.